akilmarshall/gauge-vision/README.md

 With some level of detail I describe the steps required to process a single frame (image) containing a pressure gauge and read it's current value.

+- Compute the spatial position of the gauge (x, y, r)
+- Crop the image to the gauge using (x, y, r)
+- Apply blur
+- Apply edge finding (emphasizing)
+- Compute the spatial position of the needle

 ### Image Acquisition (Pre Step)

 Currently I have ~15 seconds of cell phone camera video of each dial in operation, they look equivalent (values ranges are the same and the ticks seem to be positioned at the same angle, i.e. 350 occurs at angle theta on both dials) despite their markings differing superficially.